On a Markov chain related to the individual lengths in the recursive construction of Kingman's coalescent: Acknowledgements

-The author thanks Matthias Birkner for a discussion that resulted in the name of $(L_n)$.
-The author thanks Huili Liu for reading a draft version and for suggestions that improved the presentation.
-The author also thanks Cl\'ement Foucart for helpful discussions and comments.
+The author thanks Matthias Birkner for suggesting the name {\it provisional external branch length sequence} for $(L_n)$, and Cl\'ement Foucart and Huili Liu for helpful comments on a draft version.
+The author thanks an anonymous referee for carefully reading the manuscript and for pointing out several mistakes and giving insightful and constructive comments.